The minimal genus problem for right angled Artin groups: Preliminaries

 \subsection{Minimal genus}

 We will now define the minimal genus and discuss some its properties, in particular in the setting of group homology.
 See \cite{KastenholzPedron} for an introduction to the minimal genus problem.

-\begin{defn} Given a space~$X$ and a class~$\al \in H_2(X;\Z)$, we define the \emph{minimal genus} of~$\alpha$, denoted by $\gen(\alpha)$, to be the minimal genus of a surface~$\Sigma$ such that there exists a continuous map~$f\colon \Sigma \to X$ and $f_*([\Sigma])=\al$ in~$H_2(X)$.
-Here $\Sigma$ is a collection of one or more disjoint compact oriented surface(s), and the surface genus of disconnected surfaces is the sum of the genera of the connected components.
+\begin{defn} Given a space~$X$ and a class~$\al \in H_2(X)$, we define the \emph{minimal genus} of~$\alpha$, denoted by $\gen(\alpha)$, to be the minimal genus of an compact oriented surface~$\Sigma$ such that there exists a continuous map~$f\colon \Sigma \to X$ and $f_*([\Sigma])=\al$ in~$H_2(X)$, where $f_*$ denotes the induced map on homology and $[\Sigma]$ is the fundamental class, i.e.~the orientation of~$\Sigma$.
+Here $\Sigma$ may have more than one connected component, and the surface genus of disconnected surfaces is the sum of the genera of the connected components.
 We say~$\al$ is \emph{representable by~$\Sigma$}. \end{defn}

-We start by making a straightforward observation that will be used later on when we split homology classes. \begin{lem} The minimal genus is subadditive:
+Since the disjoint union of two representatives represents the sum of the corresponding homology classes, we obtain the following lemma, which will be used later on when we split homology classes: \begin{lem} The minimal genus is subadditive:

 \end{lem}